homebridge-xiaomi-roborock-vacuum/homebridge-xiaomi-roborock-vacuum/miio/docs/reporting-issues.md

 # Reporting issues

-Any report of issues within `miio` library is welcome.
+Any report of issues within `miio-vacuum` library is welcome.
 This includes both bugs and feature requests, within the generic part of related to a specific device.